 I held Clancy close, my heart breaking.
 As Dr. Martha hugged me, I saw tears in her eyes.

 Clancy had come into my life by default.
 Being aware of my love for cats, my niece, Carol, had called me.
-Matter of fact as always, she said, “I have a Siamese kitten for you.
-He’s six weeks old.
-When can you pick him up?
-Or would you like me to bring him to you?”
+As always, she said, “I have a six-week-old kitten for you.
+Can you pick him up, or would you like me to bring him to you?”
 My journey with Clancy began the moment Carol placed this tiny, Lilac-Point Siamese kitten into my outstretched hands.
 He was to me, a family member.
 He was the four-footed variety but loved as much as any of us.

-My house felt empty that first evening, and after hours of tears and loneliness, I realized the most fitting tribute to Clancy would be to adopt another cat.
+My house felt empty that first evening after Clancy’s death, and after hours of tears and loneliness, I realized the most fitting tribute to Clancy would be to adopt another cat.
 Wavering between guilt and resolve, I went online to find the cat most in need of a home.
 I checked animal shelters, veterinary clinics, and humane societies.

 I read the descriptions of a hundred homeless cats before I found my new kitty under a listing of Calicos.
 The picture on the computer screen showed a small adult cat with soft gray fur.
-She had an off-white underside and paws, with a peachy color brushed here and there.
+She had an off-white underside and paws with a peachy color brushed here and there.
 Her face looked unnaturally thin, and her ears seemed enormous.
 She was at the point of starvation, every rib visible.

-Although her picture showed evidence of a difficult life, but, instead of defeat and resignation, the expression in her eyes was one of expectancy and hope.
-The animal rescue had discovered her patiently waiting beside a box containing her kittens.
-I was drawn to her, knowing her kittens would not be hard to place, but the chances of finding her a home was slim-to-none.
+Although her picture showed evidence of a difficult life of defeat and resignation, her eyes expressed expectancy and hope.
+The animal rescue had discovered her waiting beside a box containing her kittens.
+I was drawn to her, knowing her kittens would be easy to place, but the chances of finding this momma kitty a home was slim-to-none.

 I named my new kitty, Bella.
 While she can never take Clancy’s place, this now healthy and beautiful cat has established a place of her own.
 Thus, a new journey has begun, and I am loving every minute of it.